person using computer with overlay of lock icons

 - Opt out of pre-screened credit offers by calling (888) 567-8688 or at optoutprescreen.com.

-Please read the other sections below to learn about the different types of fraud and how to prevent them, from spyware and other computer fraud to mail and phone fraud to email phishing and web spoofing.
-Our Fraud Summary page provides more tips on how to protect yourself.
+Please read the other sections below to learn about the different types of scams and how to prevent them, such as spyware and tech support scams, mail and phone scams, email phishing and web spoofing scams, imposter scams, romance and grandparent scams, prize and lottery scams, gift card and bitcoin scams.
+Our Scam Summary page provides more tips on how to protect yourself.

 Common ways identity theft or fraud can happen